SuperJedi224/ForceLang/docs/stdlib/root.md

 if <value>
 ```

-If `value` evaluates to falsy, skip the next line of the program
+If `value` evaluates to falsy, skips the next line of the program

 **Constant root.nil**